Martynas Paliukėnas

-Martynas Paliukėnas (born 14 September 1993) is a Lithuanian basketball player for Juventus Utena of the Lithuanian Basketball League.
-Standing at 1.95 m (6 ft 5 in), he plays the shooting guard position.
+Martynas Paliukėnas (born 14 September 1993) is a Lithuanian basketball player for Rytas Vilnius of the Lithuanian Basketball League (LKL) and the Basketball Champions League (BCL).
+Standing at 1.95 m, he plays the shooting guard and small forward positions.

 Professional career

-During the 2017–18 season, Paliukėnas played with King Szczecin in the Polish PLK.
-In April 2018, he won the PLK Best Defender award.
+From 2017 to 2019, Paliukėnas played with King Szczecin in the Polish PLK.
+He won the PLK Best Defender award in both seasons.

 On 9 November 2019 he signed with Polpharma Starogard Gdański of the Polska Liga Koszykówki (PLK).

 On 11 February 2020 he signed with Trefl Sopot of the Polska Liga Koszykówki (PLK).

 On 19 August 2021 he signed with CSM Oradea of the Liga Națională.

+On 19 June 2024, Paliukėnas signed with Rytas Vilnius of the Lithuanian Basketball League (LKL) and the BCL.

 International career

 Paliukėnas won silver medal while representing the Lithuanian U-16 National Team during the 2009 FIBA Europe Under-16 Championship.